willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 Once I downloaded the template, I spent time making sure I had all the proper graphics I wanted to import into my site.
 I wanted a main landing page, a page with my music and a page with information about my engineering services, so I searched for photos and videos that I thought fit each category.
 Using video from my 491 project, a trip to Real World Studios in England and a music festival I worked at, I edited together the video in the background of the "home" page and the "music" page using Adobe Premier.

 In the index.html file I included a "video" tag in the "video-container" div of the main page.
 I set the source tag equal to the file location of the video and copied the file into the project folder of my site.
+Next, I uploaded the jpg and png images that I selected in each of my website sections.
+In the "music" section, I got rid of the template graphics and embedded links to my Soundcloud page (which is also in dire need of updating).

 3. The Problems I Faced: